lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

         1. Enter the milestone name "Initial Milestone name"
         2. Enter the milestone description "Initial Milestone Description"
     B. Terminal Milestone (Finish Flag Symbol)
-        1. Enter the milestone name "Terminal Milestone"
+        1. Enter the milestone name "Terminal Milestone Name"
-        2. Enter the milestone description "Orders Completed via system"
+        2. Enter the milestone description "Terminal Milestone Description"

 Every Model must have a unique instance Identifier defined.
 This identifier describes a value that is extracted at runtime for every instance (business transaction) of the business process defined by the model. <br />
 ### Sample Indentifier